frankxwang/dpo-prefix-sharing/README.md

 To implement the custom attention mask, we use PyTorch's [FlexAttention](https://pytorch.org/blog/flexattention/) and leverage its block sparsity to skip empty blocks of the attention mask.

 Our method works best when the prompt prefixes are much longer than the responses, such as for tasks like multiturn chat or summarization.
-For instance, on the [Anthropic HH-RLHF](https://huggingface.co/datasets/Anthropic/hh-rlhf) multiturn dataset, FlexAttention w/ prefix sharing & sequence packing outperforms FlashAttention-3 w/ sequence packing **by a factor of 1.41×**.
-Still, even for the [UltraFeedback](https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized) dataset, where the responses are usually longer than the prompts, we get speedups of 1.17×.
+For instance, on the [Anthropic HH-RLHF](https://huggingface.co/datasets/Anthropic/hh-rlhf) multiturn dataset, FlexAttention w/ prefix sharing & sequence packing is faster than FlashAttention-3 w/ sequence packing **by a factor of 1.41×**.
+Nevertheless, even for the [UltraFeedback](https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized) dataset, where the responses are much longer than the prompt prefixes, we get a speedup of 1.17×.

-For more performance improvement statistics across other datasets see our paper or the [Speedups](#speedups) section.
+For more performance improvement statistics across other datasets, see our paper or the [Speedups](#speedups) section.

 ## Get Started
 Installation instructions: